 You earn 2x points on every purchase and even get a credit that covers the cost of Global Entry or TSA PreCheck – all for a card with a $95 annual fee.

-But the true allure for beginners is its easy-to-use Purchase Eraser to redeem miles for travel.
+But the true allure for beginners is the ability to cover travel purchases with miles.
 Just charge any travel expense – flights, hotels, Airbnbs, tours, excursions, and so on – to your Venture Card.
 Then go back to use points to wipe the cost from your credit card statement.

 Or, transfer Capital One miles straight to one of their 19 airline or hotel partners to maximize your miles.
-Capital One currently offers a welcome bonus of 60,000 miles once you spend $3,000 on purchases within three months from account opening.
-This is equal to $600 in travel purchases, or can be transferred for up to 60,000 miles with partner airlines or hotels.
+Capital One currently offers a welcome bonus of 75,000 miles once you spend $4,000 on purchases within three months from account opening.
+This is equal to $750 in travel purchases or can be transferred for up to 75,000 miles with partner airlines or hotels.

-The VentureOne card has no annual fee, but offers lower miles-earning opportunities: 1.25X miles on every purchase, and a 20,000-mile welcome bonus.
+The VentureOne card has no annual fee but offers lower miles-earning opportunities: 1.25X miles on every purchase.
+You can also currently earn bonus_miles_full

-Remember to factor in the transfer times, use the right partners, and do the math to make sure you’re getting the most out of those points.
-Do it right, and you can come out far, far ahead by using some of these Capital One transfer partners.
+Remember to factor in the transfer times, use the right partners, and do the math to make sure you're getting the most out of those points.
+Do it right, and you can come out far, far ahead by using some of these Capital One transfer partners and points.